 Our Picks for the Best Online Dating Platforms

 Of the seven dating apps we tested, we can confidently recommend four.

 No matter what you’re looking for — casual hookups, marriage, polyamory, relationships with men, relationships with women, a little bit of everything — OkCupid can accommodate.
 It’s by far the best-looking and easiest to use of our top four, on both browser and mobile, with intuitive iconography and streamlined features.
 Two factors really set OkCupid apart from the competition: It produces the best profiles, and it uses the best matching algorithm.

 OkCupid sports a clean layout on both desktop and mobile (left) and it’s playful enough (right) to make for a fun overall experience.

 The standard fields you fill in on your profile are open-ended without being too general, which lets people come up with creative, interesting answers almost without trying.
 Yes, it includes the standard prompt to list your favorite movies, music, and TV shows, but it also asks you what six things you couldn’t live without and what you spend a lot of time thinking about.
 With those kinds of questions, it would be hard not to come up with unique answers that show potential dates what makes you you.
-OkCupid was the only site we tested where we never ran across a profile left blank or populated by “I’ll fill this out later.”
+Unlike on most of the other apps we tested, we didn’t find any OkCupid profiles left blank or populated by “I’ll fill this out later.”